a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 > Variable names are complitely arbitrary in the sense that they will work no matter what string of characters you use.
 > Choosing a meaningful naming convention though can greatly improve the readability of your code and make dubugging easier.

+Another important feature that promotes the flexibility of your code is the use of `arguments` (a.k.a. *args*)

+#### Modularity
 A script will make use of the building blocks of programming such as conditionals and loops to make decisions and automate a series of tasks.
+A group of commands that act a unit constitutes a module that can be recycled in the future.
+These modules are often re-written as `functions` so that they can be easily included in other scripts.

+Functions in bash have the following syntax:

 ### 2. Shell Scripting - Example